Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Proposed Methodology

+{ In order to systematically design the nullspace matrix $\matr{N}$, we propose a graph-based construction.
+First, we arbitrarily select a Hamiltonian cycle $H$ from the $(n-1)!/2$ possible cycles available in $\mathcal{K}_n$.
+Based on this selection, we \textit{define} our proposed design for the $3n \times n$ matrix $\matr{N}$ as follows:

-where $\otimes$ denotes the Kronecker product and $\operatorname{diag}$ denotes a block diagonal matrix.\footnote{For the sake of completeness we note that the matrix $\matr{N}(H)$ is the transposed of the Rigidity matrix associated to the framework $\left(H, (\pR{1},\ldots, \pR{n})\right)$, see e.g.,~\cite{Zelazo2015} for a definition.}
+where $\otimes$ denotes the Kronecker product and $\operatorname{diag}$ denotes a block diagonal matrix.\footnote{For the sake of completeness we note that the matrix $\matr{N}(H)$ is the transposed of the Rigidity matrix associated to the framework $\left(H, (\pR{1},\ldots, \pR{n})\right)$, see e.g.,~\cite{Zelazo2015} for a definition.} It will be shown in the subsequent analysis that this specific construction ensures that all columns of $\matr{N}$ lie strictly within the nullspace of the grasp matrix $\matr{G}$, thereby effectively generating internal forces only. }

 \begin{example} With reference to the Example~\ref{example:Hamilton} we have

 \end{example}

 For simplicity, in the following, we omit the dependency of $\matr{N}$ on the particular $H$ when the choice of $H$ is either implicit or non-discriminatory.